tonmanna/RustLearningFollowBookBeginer/README.md

     Rust not allow to used Array out of index at compile time by default
     // not allow compile error
     //println!("{}", array1[5]);

+Chapter 3 Variables

+    Variable point to a memory localtion in witch particular value is store "let" keyword is used for declaration of local variable let x = 10;
+    let x:int = 10;
+    let name[:type][=value]
+    "let mut x = 10" mutability in rust binding are immutable by default.
+How ever "mut" override this to mutable.
+    Scope is same with other language